How Much Does an Injection Mold Cost

 • Part Complexity:

-Some complicated parts require the intricate molds and this is done through the use of advanced tools such as 3D printing, CNC or EDM machining.
-These complex molds get more material, and as a result, the costs are increased.
+Some complicated parts require intricate molds, and this is done through the use of advanced tools such as 3D printing, CNC or EDM machining.
+These complex molds consume more material, and as a result, the costs increase.

 These components may also require further time for additional manufacturing operations.